tomato-rofiq/tomato-manuals/keycloak_quick_spa_en.md

 ---
 layout: default
-title: "JavaScript ベースのシングルページアプリケーション（SPA）に Keycloak を実装する方法"
+title: "How to implement Keycloak in a JavaScript-based Single Page Application (SPA)"
 permalink: /keycloak/en/quickjs/
 ---